palak-goel/Deliveries-At-Brown/README.md

 We talked to users, and most agreed that deliverers should be able to do 3 and 4.
 If a deliverer is about to leave a location and pick something up, they should be able to quickly scan through open tickets and pick one (or more) up.
 On the other hand, if nothing is open at the time, the system should be smart enough to notify the deliverer when a relevant ticket is added to the queue.
 Utilize location, time, wage, and ranking to generate recommendations for the deliverer.
 Users agreed that these would be the main components in recommending a ticket to the deliverer.
 Some people we talked to wanted even more metrics to factor into the smart suggestion (for example, weather, or likelihood of a line) but by keeping it simple (just these four categories) we make it easy for anyone to submit a ticket with only the relevant information.
-Allow for deliverers and requestors to communicate once a delivery is picked up All users agreed that this was a very important feature, even if it wasn’t baked into the app.
+Allow for deliverers and requesters to communicate once a delivery is picked up All users agreed that this was a very important feature, even if it wasn’t baked into the app.
 Especially since people might have to move around or swipe others in, it’s important to have an open line of communication.
 A chat system is a possible solution to this issue.
 Allow for some notion of payment (even if it’s by an initial API) to ensure that Delivery seekers automatically pay part of the order once it’s picked up